Independent Living

 More on Independent Living

 Learning to navigate your community is a key step toward greater independence.
-Through travel training and orientation & mobility training, clients gain the skills and confidence to move through their environments safely, whether walking with a white cane or taking public transportation.
+Through orientation and mobility training, clients gain the skills and confidence to move through their environments safely, whether walking with a white cane or taking public transportation.

 Our trainers work closely with individuals to assess their needs, develop personalized travel plans, and build the skills necessary for independent travel.